 The RFP and the response are not going to solve every detail of the working relationship.
-These will get worked out as you narrow your choices and enter a back and forth Q&A stage where details start to get hammered out.
+These will get worked out as you narrow your choices and enter a back-and-forth Q&A stage where details start to get hammered out.
 This is the stage where softer issues like cultural fit and working relationships start to take form.

-This is critical because a software localization platform is a business decision that will materially affect your ability to rapidly enter lucrative new markets and to introduce new products and upgrades to those markets.
+This is critical because a software localization platform is a business decision that will materially affect your ability to rapidly enter lucrative new markets and introduce new products and upgrades to those markets.

 To reach this goal of successfully choosing a platform and making a buying decision, there are basic internal planning processes that will proceed with the writing of the RFI or RFP.
 First, you should have some guiding principles that all internal stakeholders agree to:

 - What is the purpose of the RFP?

 - What are the objectives of the RFP?